 Jamboree is a great, inexpensive vacation like you've never experienced before!
 Each year, 250 LGBTQ adults (19+) from the Out & Out club rent a summer camp in the Haliburton area (3 hours northeast of Toronto).
-You’ll stay in shared cabins in the woods, overlooking a private lake, and spend your days doing many of the fun things you did as a kid at camp: swimming, kayaking, hiking, playing volleyball, making crafts, hosting parties, putting on a talent show – or just relaxing on the dock.
+You’ll stay in shared cabins in the woods, overlooking a private lake, and spend your days doing many of the fun things you did as a kid at camp: swimming, paddleboarding, kayaking, hiking, playing volleyball, making crafts, hosting parties, putting on a talent show – or just relaxing on the dock.
 Jamboree is a not-for-profit, volunteer-run event.
 A single low price includes your accommodations, activities, meals, and snacks.

 Everyone across the entire LGBTQ spectrum is welcome.
 Typically, about one third of the people attending identify as female, and two-thirds identify as male.